Only In New York deadline extended to August 31st on FilmFreeway!

 Additionally, projects selected for Only In New York will be automatically considered for potential participation in Pitch Perfect, a pitching event on November 13 that provides a nurturing environment for filmmakers to present works-in-progress to influential industry figures.

 Note: Please review the full guidelines for Only In New York before submitting.
 This category is not meant for projects which will be completed by DOC NYC’s dates, Nov 9-16, but instead only for works-in-progress on track to debut in 2018-2019.

 (Pitch Perfect applicants who are not selected may deduct their Pitch Perfect submission fee from the cost of purchasing a DOC NYC Pro badge.)

-PLEASE NOTE: The above deadline is for Pitch Perfect ONLY – the final submission deadline for completed films has already passed.
+PLEASE NOTE: The above deadline is for Only in New York ONLY – the final submission deadline for completed films has already passed.

 For more information, visit the DOC NYC website.

 DOC NYC is accepting submissions through July 14 for the 2017 edition in the following three categories: